google-deepmind/open_spiel/docs/developer_guide.md

         random games, to be used by integration tests to prevent any regression.
         `open_spiel/integration_tests/playthrough_test.py` will automatically
         load the playthroughs and compare them to newly generated playthroughs.

+## Conditional dependencies

+The goal is to make it possible to optionally include external dependencies and build against them.
+The setup was designed to met the following needs:

+-   **Single source of truth**: We want a single action to be sufficient to manage the conditional install and build.
+Thus, we use bash environment variables, that are read both by the install script (`install.sh`) to know whether we should clone the dependency, and by CMake to know whether we should include the files in the target.
+Tests can also access the bash environment variable.
+-   **Light and safe defaults**: By default, we exclude the dependencies to diminish install time and compilation time.
+If the bash variable is unset, we download the dependency and we do not build against it.
+-   **Respect the user-defined values**: The `global_variables.sh` script, which is included in all the scripts that needs to access the constant values, do not override the constants but set them if and only if they are undefined.
+    This respects the user-defined values, e.g. on their `.bashrc` or on the command line.

+When you add a new conditional dependency, you need to touch:

+-   the root CMakeLists.txt to add the option, with an OFF default
+-   add the option to `scripts/global_variables.sh`
+-   set the option to "ON" in `.travis.yml` for the "All dependencies" integration test.
+-   change `install.sh` to make sure the dependency is installed
+-   use constructs like `if (${BUILD_WITH_HANABI})` in CMake to optionally add the targets to build.